How to register your app for Office 365 with OAuth 2.0 authentication

 OpenId permissions

 Now you have registered an application for Office 365, and received its client ID.
-In the next blog post, we will show how to actually use this information to access Office 365 mailboxes using EWS, IMAP, POP3 or SMTP with Rebex Secure Mail.
+In the next blog post, we will show how to actually use this information to access Office 365 mailboxes using EWS, IMAP, POP3 or SMTP with Rebex Secure Mail or Rebex Graph.